tychopsycho/kubernetes-engine-samples/batch/kueue-intro/README.md

 The Job will sleep for 10 seconds, with 3 paralleled Jobs and will be completed with 3 completions.
 It will then be cleaned up after 60 seconds indicated by `ttlSecondsAfterFinished`.

-This Job will requires 1 CPU request, 100Mi of memory, 100Mi of ephemeral storage, and 1 GPU request.
+This Job will require 1 CPU request, 100Mi of memory, 100Mi of ephemeral storage, and 1 GPU request.

-We will also create another Job named `team-b-job.yaml` where it it's namespace will be in `team-b`, with slightly different requests to represent different teams with different needs.
+We will also create another Job named `team-b-job.yaml` where it's namespace will be in `team-b`, with slightly different requests to represent different teams with different needs.

 Note: Learn more information on [deploying GPU workloads in Autopilot](https://cloud.google.com/kubernetes-engine/docs/how-to/autopilot-gpus)